ordit-gif/web-design-demo/README.md

 # Restaurants-web-design-demo
-some resturnats demo for beginer with html css and java
+Some website demos created with HTML, CSS, and Java